Donald Trump Jr. sent a message with ideas for canceling the election

 In a statement to CNN, Trump Jr.’s lawyer, Alan S. Futurfas said: “After the election, Dan received numerous messages from supporters and others.

-The November 5 text underscores a strategy almost identical to the strategy the former president’s allies have been trying to implement in the coming months.
+The November 5 text message outlines a strategy that is almost identical to the strategy that the former president’s allies are trying to pursue in the coming months.
 Trump Jr. specifically refers to filing lawsuits and encouraging recounts to prevent some swing states from certifying their results, as well as preventing a few Republican state chambers from submitting a list of fake “Trump voters.”

 If all else fails, Republican lawmakers in Congress may vote to re-elect Trump as president on Jan.
 6, under Trump Jr.’s speech.